The swaggering king

 Jack Ikin, born on this day, played 18 Tests for England between 1946 and 1955, scoring 606 runs with an average of 20.89 and taking three wickets at 118 runs each.
 A determined player, Ikin was adaptable and equally happy to open or to go in at No. 6 or 7.
 He was also a superb fielder, whether at short leg or in the slips.

 Birth of Lopsy.
 South African left-arm fast bowler Lonwabo Tsotsobe took 4 for 50 on debut against Australia in Perth in 2009, and with the likes of Wayne Parnell became one of South Africa's second line of quicks, after Dale Steyn and Morne Morkel.
-Tsotsobe had an ordinary start in Tests - two wickets in two Tests in West Indies in 2010, and while he remained in South Africa's plans for all formats, by 2011 he also had to compete for a place with Vernon Philander, who took eight wickets on debut against Australia.
+Tsotsobe had an ordinary start in Tests - two wickets in two Tests in West Indies in 2010, and while he remained in South Africa's plans for all formats, by 2011 he also had to compete for a place with Vernon Philander, who took eight wickets on debut against Australia and went from strength to strength thereafter.
+Tsotsobe's continued slide down the pecking order was capped in July 2017, when he was handed an eight-year ban for his role in a corruption scandal in South Africa's domestic T20 competition.